-56. Certificates of participation shall be awarded to all delegates and certificates of service shall be awarded to all officers.
+75. Certificates of participation shall be awarded to all delegates.

-58. The Officers of each Committee and the Council shall consult with one another and the committee faculty advisor(s) to nominate up to three individuals for the Committee/Council Leadership Award.
+77. The Officers of each Committee and the Council shall consult with one another and the committee faculty advisor(s) to nominate up to three individuals for the Eleazu Obinna Committee Leadership Award.
 This award shall go to the individuals who have made the most significant contribution to fostering consensus, capturing the essence of complex issues, and leading the respective Committees and Council toward effective action.

-59. Immediately prior to the final adjournment of each Committee and the Council, they shall vote for the Michelle Tooley Outstanding Delegation in Committee/Council Award for all Committees and the Council.
-Each delegation votes for up to three delegations it believes contributed most to the accomplishments of the Committee or Council.
+78. Immediately prior to the final adjournment of each Committee or the Council on Saturday, the Committee/Council shall vote for the Michelle Tooley Outstanding Delegation in Committee Award for all Committees and the Council.
+Each delegation votes for up to five delegations it believes contributed most to the accomplishments of the Committee/Council.
 Chairs and Vice-Chairs are also given a ballot.
 There is no ranking on individual ballots.

-60. The Faculty Advisors shall tally the votes from each Committee and the Council.
+79. The Faculty Advisors shall tally the votes from each Committee/Council.

-61. The three delegations receiving the most points will normally receive Michelle Tooley Outstanding Delegation in Committee/Council Awards, but Faculty Advisors may confer fewer or more awards after considering the final vote tally.
+80. The five delegations receiving the most points will normally receive Michelle Toolley Outstanding Delegation in Committee Awards, but Faculty Advisors may confer fewer awards after considering the final vote tally.